s-peiran/tp/docs/UserGuide.md

 ### Create New Contact

 - **What it does**: Adds a new contact to the list when in the `contacts` mode.
+Users are considered the same if they have the same name (case-sensitive).

 - **Command Format**: `add n/CONTACT_NAME p/PHONE_NUMBER e/EMAIL_ADDRESS a/RESIDENTIAL_ADDRESS [t/TAGS]`

 - **Example**: `add n/Sarah Woo p/82775346 e/sarah.woo@gmail.com a/Blk227 Sims Drive`

 - **Acceptable Values**:
     - CONTACT_NAME: String, alphanumeric values and at least 2 characters long.
+Case-sensitive.
     - PHONE_NUMBER: Integers, at least 3 digits long.
     - EMAIL_ADDRESS: String, any valid email address.
     - RESIDENTIAL_ADDRESS: String, any value.